William Herndon (lawyer): Collaboration with Jesse Weik

-A young man named Jesse W. Weik who had corresponded with Herndon became a good friend.
-They then collaborated on the biography of Lincoln's life.
+A young man named Jesse W. Weik, who had corresponded with Herndon, also became a good friend.
+They decided to collaborate on a biography of Lincoln's life.
 Weik performed additional research in the 1880s, picking up any new information since Herndon's original research, and rewrote much of Herndon's draft.

 Herndon's Lincoln: The True Story of a Great Life, the result of their collaborations, appeared in a three-volume edition published by Belford, Clarke & Company in 1889.
 The majority of the actual writing was done by Weik, who received full credit as co-author.

-The book received mixed reviews due to the inclusion of such unvarnished elements as Lincoln's mother's illegitimacy (and even the rumors of Lincoln's own), its sometimes viciously negative portrayal of Herndon's longtime enemy Mary Todd Lincoln, Abraham Lincoln's suicidal depression, and other decidedly less-than-hagiographic accounts of the martyred president who was quickly becoming the most venerated and romanticized figure in American history.
-Weik kept the notes gathered during the writing of the book and wrote a follow-up book The Real Lincoln: A Portrait, which included Weik's personal insights and some embarrassing details for Herndon.
+The book received mixed reviews due to the inclusion of such straightforward aspects as Lincoln's mother's illegitimacy (and even the rumors of Lincoln's own), its sometimes cruel portrayal of Herndon's longtime enemy Mary Todd Lincoln, Abraham Lincoln's suicidal depression, and other decidedly less-than-flattering accounts of the martyred president who was quickly becoming the most venerated and romanticized figure in American history.

+"One thing that students of Abraham Lincoln are universally agreed on is that there was an antagonism between his wife, Mary Todd Lincoln, and his law partner, William H. Herndon.
+How can it be doubted, when Herndon referred to her with such epithets as "she wolf" and "the female wild cat of the age" and she angrily denounced him as "a dirty dog"?

+Weik kept the notes gathered during the writing of the book and wrote a follow-up book The Real Lincoln: A Portrait, which included Weik's personal insights and some embarrassing details regarding Herndon.

 Reception

 Particularly damning was the denunciation of the book by Robert Todd Lincoln, whose grudge against Herndon stemmed largely from Herndon's recounting of Ann Rutledge as the only romantic love of his father's life.
-Weik felt that Herndon's portrayal of Robert's mother and the Lincoln's domestic life was especially hurtful.
+Weik felt that Herndon's portrayal of Mary Todd Lincoln and the Lincoln's domestic life was especially hurtful.